 Atlanta, Georgia, U.S.A.: International City of Peace

-We welcome John R. Naugle who has been working since 2006 to re-brand Atlanta, Georgia, U.S.A. as an International City of Peace.
-The mission, vision, goals and brand for “ATLANTA: City of Peace” are quite extensive and they celebrate the legacy and birthplace of Dr. Martin Luther King Jr. The City of Atlanta is blessed to have many organizations, groups, and individuals who are committed to the principles of a Culture of Peace.
-In December 2020 this city will host the World Summit of Nobel Peace Laureates.
+John R. Naugle has been working since 2004 to re-brand Atlanta, Georgia, U.S.A. as an International City of Peace.
+The mission, vision, goals and brand for “ATLANTA: City of Peace” are quite extensive and they celebrate the legacy and birthplace of Dr. Martin Luther King Jr. It is anticipated that in the Spring of 2021 this city will host the World Summit of Nobel Peace Laureates (the 2020 Summit will be hosted by SEOUL, South Korea).
+Atlanta has only recently joined the International Cities of Peace network as the 250th member City, but was one of the earliest Cities of Peace, which incorporated as a formal organization, ATLANTA: City of Peace Inc. (ACP), in November 2006.

 Note: Introduction page with information primarily at the time of joining International Cities of Peace.
 For updates, please contact the liaison.